ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The text file with extension .README.md.txt explains the files included in the folder, and is customized to reflect that particular product.
 Users unfamiliar with InSAR products should start by reading this README file, which will give some background on each of the files included in the product folder.

 #### InSAR Parameter File
 The text file with extension .txt includes processing parameters used to generate the InSAR product as well as metadata attributes for the InSAR pair.
-These are detailed in table 4.
+These are detailed in Table 4.

 | Name | Description | Possible Value |
 |------|-------------|----------------|